 Audiobooks, eBooks, and more!

 The Andover Public Library offers OverDrive ebook and eaudiobook library services through a digital consortium with several other Kansas libraries.
 Andover patrons can access OverDrive or the Libby app to check out eaudiobooks, ebooks, video, and music using their Andover Library cards.
 Tablet or smartphone users can use the free OverDrive or Libby apps.
 Digital library items are returned automatically on the due date so there are never any late fees.
-APL patrons can also access RBdigital for a large audiobook catalog with little to no holds.

 • Your username is your Andover library card number.
 If your library card number is only 6 digits long, you will need to come to the library to update your library card.